jakebrehm/osrs-economy/README.md

   - The _WeirdGloop_ API is currently being used to fetch item prices, but the _Wiki_ API could be used for this purpose on top of its existing functionality.
   - This would improve complexity by decreasing the number of APIs being used from 3 to 2.
 - Rework the `src` directory.
-  - Since Airflow was added into the project late in development, the extract and load processes were originally envisioned as a command-line tool; this can be seen in `main.py`.
+  - Since Airflow was added into the project late in development, the extract and load processes were originally envisioned as a command-line tool; the remnants of this can be seen in `main.py`.
   - I'm not sure exactly what I would have preferred to do instead, but this part of the architecture feels like it doesn't flow smoothly with Airflow. - Honestly, even if this is a good example of how a project can be over-engineered, it helps me exercise my general software engineering design skills, so I'm not super worried about changing this.
 - Utilize Airflow DAGs more effectively.
   - Initially, Airflow was not going to be used for this project, so its addition was done relatively haphazardly.